Molokai Paddlers Race at States, World Sprints

 By Catherine Cluett Pactol | Editor

 Molokai paddlers are representing the island at the state level as well as internationally this month.
 Six keiki crews and two wahine masters crews are racing at the Hawaiian Canoe Racing Association State Championships this Saturday, Aug.
 6, held at Oahu’s Ke’ehi Lagoon.
 The following day, three of Molokai’s elite paddlers, Penny Martin, Camie Kimball and Torrey Goodman, will leave for London, England, where they will compete in the International Va’a Federation World Sprint Championship.
+Sports fans who want the get latest sports development may check international sports updates online.

 Hosted by a different country around the world every two years, the World Sprints represent the highest level of outrigger canoe paddlers globally.
 Martin, Kimball and Goodman are all veteran competitors, each with a history of gold medals.
 Martin and Kimball are paddling with the Island Masters 70s crew, while Goodman is racing with the Island Masters 60s women.
 The Island Masters crews include women from across Hawaii, and more than 300 paddlers from the state will represent Team Hawaii at the event.